Learn to Fly

 Step 4: Start Your Training

 Now that everything is in place, you are well on your way to becoming a pilot.
-At this point you will have access to our online scheduling system and can schedule lessons as frequently as you’d like.
+At this point you will have access to our online scheduling system and can schedule flying lessons as frequently as you’d like.
 Visit our pages describing the various certificates and ratings to learn more about the elements that must be completed during your training.

 Step 5: Get an FAA Medical Exam and Student Pilot Certificate